irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 Damage resistance skills are now additive instead of multiplicative.
 In vanilla, if you have two 30% damage resistance skills, they would give you 100% * 0.7 * 0.7 = 49%, so 51% total damage resistance, while Gilza would allow for full 60% total damage resistance in this case.
 Vanilla approach especially hurts if you are trying to stack multiple damage resistance skills.

 With Gilza's system there's only 1 problem that needs to be solved: max resist going close to and over 100%.
 In vanilla it's impossible due to endless multiplications, but with Gilza's approach it would be possible.
-So to compensate, maximum possible damage resistance value was added: 80%.
+So to compensate, maximum possible damage resistance value was added: 60% for Death Wish and lower difficulties, and 75% for Death Sentence.
+Maximum damage resistance can only be overwritten if a singular damage resistance skill has higher DR than the allowed maximum.
+For example "Painkillers" skill would still provide it's 80% damage resistance, even if your maximum DR is normally 60%.

 This change also allows you to calculate damage resistances and breakpoints (mostly for Death Sentence difficulty) easier.